Comparison of Lead Screws vs Ball Screws

 We offer a diverse range of lead screw nuts, including Triangle, Round, Threaded, and Rectangle variants.
 We also offer our proprietary Constant Force Anti-Backlash Lead Screw Nuts to ensure reduced backlash over time.
 Each screw undergoes rigorous CNC roll threading and enhanced precision testing, ensuring standard accuracies that surpass industry norms.

 Thanks to our Simplicity technology, our lead screws are self-lubricating, reducing maintenance needs.
 Additionally, lead screws do not require a holding brake in vertical applications making them versatile for different uses.
 With optional PTFE coating and superior machining, our lead screws boast extended lifespans and reduced friction.
+Browse and buy lead screws here.

 Lead screws and ball screws commonly function as drive mechanisms for linear guides, delivering precise linear motion to carriages along high-precision rails.
-Below are three categories of these guides offered by PBC Linear®:
+Below are three categories of these guides offered by PBC Linear: